jaredly/jaredly.github.io/source/_posts/building-async-await-in-reason.md

 }
 ```

-Here's what it would look lke with promises:
+Here's what it would look like with promises:

 ```javascript
 const myFunc = (value) => {